AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/header.md

 ![accessibilitytab](/help/adaptive-forms/assets/header_accessibility.png)

-* **Alternative Text** - This option is used to enter the text that provides a short and descriptive text alternative for the image, that describes the image to visually imapired users.
+* **Alternative Text** - This option is used to enter the text that provides a short and descriptive text alternative for the image, that describes the image to visually impaired users.

 * **Image is decorative** - Check if the image should be ignored by assistive technology and therefore does not require an alternative text.
 This applies to decorative images only.